unparalleled-js/docs-1/api-mgmt/api-access-policies.md

 # API Access Policies

 Access policies enable control over client's usage of APIs.
 Note that creating an access policy is optional: if no policy is associated with a client, then currently no API usage limits apply (Workato may, however, impose such limits in the future).

-API Management is accessible from the Tools menu.
-Once in the main API Management screen, select the "Policies" tab to create and manage API access policies.
+The API platform is accessible from the Tools menu.
+Once in the main API plaform screen, select the "Policies" tab to create and manage API access policies.
 A typical screen would look like this:

 ![Create API Policy](/assets/images/api-mgmt/api-policy-create.png)